 Choosing a Medical Plan Just Became More Complicated

-South Africans are facing an increasingly difficult choice when it comes to picking a medical scheme.
+South Africans are facing an increasingly difficult choice when it comes to choosing a medical plan.
 They not only have to look at the different products offered by more than eighty medical aid providers, they have to take into account the rising costs of premiums.
 An expense they have to meet on increasingly tighter budgets.

-To help medical scheme customers make sense of the options available to them, GTC Research Consultants weighed up the different plans offered by schemes in a comprehensive survey.
+GTC Research Consultants set up a survey to help medical scheme customers when choosing a medical plan.
+GTC weighed up the different plans offered by schemes in a comprehensive survey.
 In particular the survey was after value for money, comparing the amount of cover each plan offered vis-à-vis its cost.

 The findings were quite revealing; Discovery, South Africa’s biggest scheme, offered only one plan that represents value for money.
 This meant subscribers had only a slender list of healthcare providers open to them.
-Another indicator of the relatively low value the country’s medical schemes offer customers is how more and more companies, including huge multinationals, are offering medical gap cover.
+Gap cover popularity is another indicator of the relatively low value the country’s medical schemes offer customers.
+Indeed, more and more companies, including huge multinationals, are offering medical gap cover.

-Medical schemes on the other hand feel that if their customers a need for healthcare over and above what their cover can cater for, they should opt for plans that offer commensurate cover.
+Medical schemes, on the other hand, feel that members should opt for plans that offer commensurate cover.
 Lending its weight to the schemes it governs, the Council for Medical Schemes noted that Prescribed Minimum Benefits claims made up more than half the money drawn from the medical scheme risk pool in 2013.
 However, GTC did not include this in their survey of schemes as they rightly assume it is paid from the risk pool funds.
 PMBs offer cover for chronic ailments such as asthma and diabetes that require extended treatment.

 Medical scheme members, who have to fork out additional premiums for medical gap cover, are not the only ones wary of it.
 The Council for Medical Schemes warns that they will significantly deplete the pool of funds for the various medical scheme plans.
 But what happens if you need to see a specialist not included in the list of providers listed in your plan?
 This is why GTC grudgingly accepts medical gap cover as a necessary evil.